Florence Duomo-2 Weeks Italy Budget Itinerary

 Italy in 2 Weeks Travel Itinerary

-To supplement this itinerary, look for links to each city’s suggested itinerary, like Rome 3 Day Itinerary, where you can learn how to spend time in each desirable destination in this itinerary – even on a budget.
+To supplement this itinerary, look for links to each city’s suggested itinerary, like Rome 3 Day Itinerary, where you can learn how to spend time in each desirable destination in this itinerary.

 That said, let’s get you to see some of the best of Italy in 2 weeks starting and ending in Rome with the option to end in Verona, if you wish.